True-Demon/true-demon.github.io/_pages/hacker-ethos.md

 ---
 <img src="/images/hacker-ethos-cover.jpg" width="400" align="right" style="padding: 8px"/>

+# About The Hacker Ethos

-**The Hacker Ethos** is a condensed, easy-to-read guidebook on the subject of Ethical Hacking and Penetration Testing, the legal procedure for testing computer security by simulating real cyber attacks.
+_The Hacker Ethos_ is a condensed, easy-to-read guidebook on the subject of Ethical Hacking and Penetration Testing, the legal procedure for testing computer security by simulating real cyber attacks.

 Written by an expert in Computer Science and Information Security with ten years of experience in his field at the time of writing, The Hacker Ethos was specifically designed to be put in the hands of the beginner-level hacker, IT professional, and hopeful IT security researcher.